dhruv-gautam16/Data_Analysis_Agent/README.md

    ```
 5. Open the Gradio interface in your browser and start analyzing data!

+6. For direct testing, you can open this notebook and input your OpenAI API key.
+The rest of the process will be automated: [Colab Notebook Link](https://colab.research.google.com/drive/1Kri-AjHUIEE8opM25wWM0LujyR6C6HmJ?usp=sharing)

 ## Sample Queries and Results
 Below are sample queries along with their respective results.
 The results are stored as images in the `images/` folder.